sebastianbarkan/Nodify/README.md

 # Smart Contract Functionalities:
 - On-chain verification of user's Gitcoin Passport Score
-- Privacy with EY Starlight
+- Privacy of on-chain score with EY Starlight
-- Deployed on Scroll Sepolia Testnet
+- Deployed on zkSyncEra Testnet
 - Time-Locked Wallet with zkSync

 # What we learned